aosabook/500lines/sampler/README.md

 the dice.

-We might want to know how much damage a player might deal after finding some number of weapons (e.g., as a factor in setting the difficulty of monsters).
+We might want to know how much damage a player might deal after finding some number of weapons; e.g., as a factor in setting the difficulty of monsters.
 Let's say that after collecting two items, we want the player to be able to defeat monsters within three hits in about 50% of the battles.
 How many hit points should the monster have?